kubernetes/enhancements/keps/sig-scheduling/20180409-scheduling-framework.md

     until a [plugin approves it](#frameworkhandle).
 If a timeout occurs, **wait** becomes **deny** and the pod is returned to the scheduling queue, triggering [un-reserve](#un-reserve) plugins.

+Permit plugins are executed as the last step of a scheduling cycle, however waiting in the permit phase happens at the beginning of a binding cycle, before pre-bind plugins are executed.

 **Approving a pod binding**